Program Notes

 The idea with this composition is to share two different approaches to a bolero song.
 In the first, after an 8-bar introduction, there is the main theme with lots of chord extensions (using chord notes such as the 7th, 9th, 11th, and 13th).
 The second has this same theme in other keys with a more realistic Mexican style, using simple harmony and having the basses sing a melodic line in a very “Latin” way.
 Also, a tenor and an alto will play maracas and a clave while they sing, which are two instruments very often used in bolero songs.
 In the middle section there is a bridge where the ensemble breaks in to SSAA to make a thinner sound and to contrast the 7 to 8 voices that both themes have.
 The final part of the bridge helps to do the transition and prepare the bass’s motives.

 Rubén Fuentes arr.
-Luis Fdo Rodriguez Z.: La Bikina
+Luis Fdo Rodriguez Z.

-Manuel Ponce, arr.
-Jorge Córdoba: A la orilla de un palmar (At the Foot of a Palm Tree)
+A la orilla de un palmar

 This is a work of extraordinary power, exploring themes of exile, travel, and home.
 The composer writes: